 - Venture capitalists

 - Practicing attorneys wanting to gain expertise in patent law

 All participants will gain in-depth knowledge of patent law and the patent system.
 For those professionals who want to take the Patent bar exam, this course will help prepare for that exam.
 Inventors and entrepreneurs will benefit from being able to better draft their own patent applications.
-The program curriculum is comprised of three courses totaling eight credit hours (seven credit hours during the 2016-17 academic year), and a one-day non-credit introductory workshop.
+The program curriculum is comprised of three courses totaling eight credit hours during the academic year and a one-day non-credit introductory workshop.
 Students will be required to take Intellectual Property in the fall semester and Patent Law and Patent Preparation & Prosecution in the spring semester.
 Course descriptions are below.

 Students in the program will be evaluated (i.e. graded) separately from the traditional law students and will be graded on a pass/fail basis.
 Upon successful completion of the program, students will be awarded a certificate from Campbell Law School.

 Introduction to Intellectual Property

 This course (a prerequisite to all other Intellectual Property courses) introduces students to United States intellectual property laws: patent, copyright, trademark, and trade secrets.
 The course is designed to be easily accessible to students with no background in technology or intellectual property law.
 (Fall semester / 3 credits)

 Patent Law provides students a generous evaluation of substantive patent law, including patent eligibility, conditions for ownership, infringement, litigation, and remedies.
 The course also introduces the concepts of patent prosecution and licensing.
 (Spring semester / 3 credits)

 Patent Preparation & Prosecution

 Patent Prosecution trains students in the practical procedure and related law involved in applying for, prosecuting, and maintaining a patent for an invention.
 The course prepares students to be ready to file and prosecute patents upon graduation, and will greatly assist students planning to take the patent bar examination.
 (Spring semester / 2 credits)

 Frequently Asked Questions

 Q: Do I need an engineering or science degree to participate in the program?

 A: No, there are no degree requirements for this program.
 Note that individuals wishing to take the Patent bar exam will need to meet the requirements set forth by the U.S. Patent Office.

 Q: Must I attend the classes in person or in real-time online?